API Documentation

 pmdec(elem, t, M_planet)

-Get the instantaneous proper motion anomaly [mas/year] in declination of the primary in at the time t
+Get the instantaneous proper motion anomaly [mas/julian year] in declination of the primary in at the time t

 [days].
 The units of M_planet